MarcoEberle/sd2-ArrayStrings/README.md

 This is my solution to the assignment **ArrayStrings** of class **software developement 1**, written in Java.

+More information can be seen in the comments of the source code.

 ### Requirements

 This program consists of three classes: Interface **StringTable** that represents a contract for a StringTable with multiple methods.